michelle-tai/cs308-ooga-pacman/README.md

 * user will need to create new game files in the exact same structure as the deafultPacMan
 * not too many pacman will be put into the game (since not enough keys to move infinite number of pacman technically )
+* only sprites rn are pacman, ghost, coins and blocks

 Interesting data files: